 For encryption, SFTP supports AES, Triple DES, and similar algorithms like Blowfish.
 For authentication, organizations that implement SFTP can test a connection using a user ID and password, an SSH key, or a combination of an SSH key and password.
 Many SFTP solutions, including GoAnywhere MFT, support dual factor authentication for higher security.

-When to Choose AS2 vs. SFTP
+Which is Better: AS2 vs. SFTP

 So, when should you choose AS2 or SFTP for file transfers?
 Here are some considerations: